|

 chairman of the Panel, Lord Brabazon, declared seven draws, 23 home

 wins and eight away wins.
+Link - postponed matches

-A Tuesday night in January is probably never going to be the easiest
+Football On This Day - 26th January 1993 A Tuesday night in January is probably never going to be the easiest

 date to fill a football ground but on Tuesday 26th January 1993 one of